 Tetrazzini is an American pasta dish with a creamy sauce and either poultry or seafood.
 This is our take on it using turkey, try using your Christmas leftovers.

 This is a similar recipe to our vongole recipe above – minus the samphire, but equally delicious.
-Serve as a main for 2 or a starter for 4.
+Serve as a main for two or a starter for four.